clojerl/clojerl/README.md

 ### What is Clojerl?

 Clojerl is an experimental implementation of Clojure on the Erlang VM.
-It's goal is to leverage the features and abstractions of Clojure that we love (macros, collections, seq, protocols, multimethods, metadata, etc.), with the robustness the Erlang VM provides for building (distributed) systems.
+Its goal is to leverage the features and abstractions of Clojure that we love (macros, collections, seq, protocols, multimethods, metadata, etc.), with the robustness the Erlang VM provides for building (distributed) systems.